-Since I hadn’t absorbed the truisms about Bresson that even then encased his work in a gelatin of spiritually heroic clichés, I was, after Pickpocket, skeptical about the thematic platitudes critics and film writers routinely and confidently attached to Bresson.
-Some of them were plausible, some undoubtedly true, but many just sounded convincing: once art becomes a religion, you can say any high-minded nonsense about it with utter impunity.
+Since I hadn’t absorbed the truisms about Bresson that even then encased his work in a gelatin of spiritually heroic clichés, I was, after Pickpocket, skeptical about the thematic platitudes critics and film writers routinely and confidently attached to him.
+Some of them were plausible, some undoubtedly true, but many just sounded convincing; once art becomes a religion, you can say any high-minded nonsense about it with utter impunity.

-As per standard critical note, Pickpocket is, obviously, “inspired” by Fyodor Dostoyevsky’s Crime and Punishment.
+As per standard critical note, Pickpocket is obviously “inspired” by Fyodor Dostoyevsky’s Crime and Punishment.
 A man commits forbidden acts, gets caught, and goes to prison, where his suffering is ameliorated by the steadfast love of a good woman.

 But Pickpocket’s central character, Michel (played by the Uruguayan nonactor Martin LaSalle), with his watery, feebly asserted version of Raskolnikov’s Nietzscheanism, is merely a petty thief, conspicuously lacking the will to monstrosity of Dostoyevsky’s ax murderer.
 His crimes never rise above the level of common, small-time transgression.
-They are only enlarged to epic scale by his neurasthenic imagination.
+They are enlarged to epic scale only by his neurasthenic imagination.
 His decision to tempt exposure and shame on a daily basis is a difficult one, but not because he wonders, terrified like Raskolnikov, whether he’s truly capable of it.
 It isn’t monstrous to steal.
 Often it is necessary, and its drastic punishment is more wicked than the crime.
-Les Misérables, after all, is about a man implacably hounded by the law for stealing a loaf of bread.
+Les misérables, after all, is about a man implacably hounded by the law for stealing a loaf of bread.

 True, Michel could get a job.
 But stealing has a specific psychosexual meaning for him, beyond fulfilling the simple need to eat.
-Michel is like a man who knows he can cop an orgasm if he manages to be in the right place at the right time, and rubs against the right partner.
+Michel is like a man who knows he can cop an orgasm if he manages to be in the right place at the right time and rubs up against the right partner.
 His fears are more logistical than spiritual, and also function as aphrodisiacs.